alexstarbuck/ai-therapist-wiki/docs/concepts/01-ai-therapist-general-description.md

   - gajger
 date_created: 2025-08-11 09:57
 ---
-## Let’s state the obvious, but powerful truth
+## Obvious, but powerful truth

 - **People are already using AI as a therapist.**
 - But they’re doing it alone.
 Unseen.
 Unsupported.
 - With tools never meant for it.
 - And it’s only a matter of time before someone gets hurt — if it hasn’t happened already.

-## The problem isn’t that AI is being used for emotional support
+## The problem ISN'T that AI is being used for emotional support

 It’s that **it’s happening without safety nets**: